suruleredotdev/archive-knowledge-base/README.md

 ## Dev Log

+### Wednesday Jan 29 2025 1:45pm-
+- [x] Create API using Netlify function
+- [x] Build basic raw HTML frontend
+- [x] Setup Netlify deploy from Github
+- [ ] Pull in more informmation from Are.na
+    in order to achieve a more media-rich display

 ### Tuesday Jan 28 2025 10:00am

 - [x] Generate and test data scraping and vector storage libraries